Water purification: Global

-According to a 2007 World Health Organization (WHO) report, 1.1 billion people lack access to an improved drinking water supply; 88% of the 4 billion annual cases of diarrheal disease are attributed to unsafe water and inadequate sanitation and hygiene, while 1.8 million people die from diarrhoeal disease each year.
+According to a 2007 World Health Organization report, 1.1 billion people lack access to an improved drinking water supply; 88% of the 4 billion annual cases of diarrheal disease are attributed to unsafe water and inadequate sanitation and hygiene, while 1.8 million people die from diarrhoeal disease each year.
 The WHO estimates that 94% of these diarrhoeal disease cases are preventable through modifications to the environment, including access to safe water.
 Simple techniques for treating water at home, such as chlorination, filters, and solar disinfection, and for storing it in safe containers could save a huge number of lives each year.
 Reducing deaths from waterborne diseases is a major public health goal in developing countries.

 The global water purification market is worth 22 billion dollars.
 Home water filters and purifiers in India are common.